 If Your Vehicle Breaks Down

-Start by placing a seasonally-appropriate driving kit in your vehicle, and conducting periodic driving checks.
-You can take your vehicle to any AAA Approved Auto Repair facility, or if you’re a DIYer, use this Winter Car Care Checklist as a guide.
+Start by carrying an emergency driving kit in your vehicle, and conducting periodic driving checks.
+You can take your vehicle to any AAA Approved Auto Repair facility, or if you’re a DIYer, refer to this Car Care Checklist as a guide.

 If your vehicle breaks down, your first consideration should be to get your vehicle to a safe location.
-If you are unable to do so, dial 911 to get immediate help.
+If you are unable to do so, dial 911 for immediate help.

 Switch on your emergency flashers.
 Do not risk personal injury by pushing it to a safe location.
 If you cannot get the vehicle to a location away from traffic, or you’re uncertain about your safety, you must decide if it’s safe to exit the vehicle and get to a place of safety.

 Signal, gradually slow down and pull onto the shoulder of the road.